LydiaSevelt/gepetools/README.md

 About
 =====

-This is a fork of the excellent [gepetools](https://github.com/IMPIMBA/gepetools), which is itself a fork of [gepetools](https://github.com/brlindblom/gepetools).
+This is a fork of the excellent [IMPIMBA gepetools](https://github.com/IMPIMBA/gepetools), which is itself a fork of the original [gepetools](https://github.com/brlindblom/gepetools).

 The purpose of this fork is specifically to support OpenMPI/OpenMP hybrid environments on Univa Grid Engine, though it should be compatible with Son of Grid engine.
 Changes introduced